 show msrp streams

-There should be at least one 6.36Mb stream which is the Pilot stream used by Tesira devices for AVB clocking and timing.
-This will be transmitted by the server with the lowest AVB port MAC address and received by all other Tesira AVB devices.
+There should be at least one 6.336Mb stream which is the pilot stream used by Tesira devices for AVB clocking and timing.
+The Stream ID will be end with ff:fe (hex equivalent of the stream ID 65534).
+This will be transmitted by the device with the lowest AVB port MAC address and received by all other Tesira AVB devices.
 This stream will be active even if Tesira devices are unconfigured or not part of the same system.

 - To show VLAN's being used:

 There should be a vlan called “SYS_VLAN_0002” which should have a list of the ports participating in AVB streams.
 Other commands for vlan include: